Chloe-ko/fastapi-paseto-auth/README.md

 - Access tokens and refresh tokens
 - Freshness Tokens
 - Revoking Tokens
-- Support for adding custom claims to JSON Web Tokens
+- Support for adding custom claims to Tokens
+- Built Base64 Encoding of Tokens
+- Custom token types

 ## Installation
 The easiest way to start working with this extension with pip